RaoulLuque/PlantSwap/README.md

 - 📦 Package management with [uv](https://github.com/astral-sh/uv).
 - ⚙️ CI (continuous integration) and CD (continuous deployment) based on [GitHub Actions](https://github.com/features/actions).

+# General development progress of the app

+The following list keeps track of the development progress of the app and its backend/API.

 ## [Basic functionality](https://github.com/RaoulLuque/PlantSwap/milestone/2)

 Basic functionality includes things such as: